EnglishB. MalaysiaDeutsch日本語简体中文한국어

 A Land of Opportunities -Invest in Malaysia

 Malaysia lies just above the equator, right in the heart of South-East Asia.
 Strategically located between the Indian Ocean and the South China Sea, Malaysia is well serviced by all primary air and shipping lines.
-This coupled with the country’s sustainable and solid economic foundation, comprehensive business ready environment, future-forward focus and dynamic skilled workforce have made Malaysia an attractive cost-competitive investment location in the region, and is fast becoming a preferred centre for shared services and leading technology industries.
+Malaysia’s strong and sustainable economic foundation, its business-ready environment, forward-looking focus, and dynamic workforce have made it an attractive, cost-competitive investment location in the region.
+It is quickly becoming a preferred centre for shared services and leading technology industries.

 330,000 km2